flarnie/postgres_blogger_script/README.md

 TITLE: Your title here
 DATE: 1/9/2005

-Content of the blog post here.
-Make sure to separate the title and date from the blog post content with a newline.
+CONTENT: Content of the blog post here.

 You can have multiple paragraphs within the blog post.
 ```